Progetto-ItaCa/Progetto-ItaCa.github.io/index.md

 It is, however, made by Italians, and more generally by category theorists in Italy, and has (will always have?) a core of Italians among the organizers and promoters.

-This is to say: despite its apparent absence from the scenes, Italian Category Theory exists <!---and strives to come home-->.
+This is to say: despite its apparent absence from the scenes, Italian Category Theory exists<!-- and strives to come home-->.

 We are still a small community, but we are slowly growing.
 Feel free to join us!